tallylab/tallylab/test/README.md

 ## Install

-In order to run the tests, you must install the dependencies using npm (`npm install`) and have mocha installed globally (`npm i -g mocha`)
+In order to run the tests, you must install the dependencies using `npm install`.

 ## Usage

 In order to run the tests you must have an instance of the Tallylab app running at `localhost:8080`.

-Once that is running run `npm test`, or `mocha puppeteer.js`
+Once that is running run `npm test`, or `mocha`.

+## Contributing

+Pull requests and issues are accepted.